 The MFD Boat Team is an important part of the service the City of Milwaukee is obligated to provide for its citizens.
 The City of Milwaukee is fortunate to have such beautiful natural resources as lakes and rivers, and the people utilizing these natural resources can rest safely knowing the well-trained and equipped men and women of the MFD Boat Team are there should they be needed.

 Hazardous Materials Team (HAZMAT)

-The MFD Hazardous Materials (HazMat) Team began in 1982 as a remedy to small-scale fuel spills and other similar situations.
-Today the team is 80 members strong, and the team headquarters is located at 4515 West Burnham Street which is home to Engine 33, Truck 16, HazMat 1 and HazMat 2.
+The MFD Hazardous Materials (HAZMAT) Team began in 1982 as a remedy to small-scale fuel spills and other similar situations.
+Today, the team is roughly 80 members strong.
+The team's headquarters is located at 4515 West Burnham Street which is home to Engine 33, MED 14, HAZMAT 1 and HAZMAT 2.

 Heavy Urban Rescue Team (HURT)

 The MFD Heavy Urban Rescue Team (HURT) was established in 1995 as a consolidation of the Rope Rescue Team and the Deep Tunnel Team.
 Since this merger, the HURT’s capabilities have grown to include confined space rescue, trench rescue, structural collapse rescue, high and low angle rope rescue, advanced auto extrication, heavy vehicle lifting and stabilization, man-in-machine rescue, firefighter survival, and others.
 The HURT also handled deep tunnel rescue for several years in the early 2000’s.
 The HURT was originally housed at Station 12 located at 1400 South 9th Street on Milwaukee’s near south side.
 The HURT has improved its compliment of rigs and equipment each year to meet the technical rescue needs of the City of Milwaukee and its shared services partners.